nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

 **Q**: What if I make a mistake when typing a command?<br>
 **A**: Don't worry!
-If you make a mistake while typing a command, Tutor Connect will provide an error message to guide you.
+If you make a mistake while typing a command, TutorConnect will provide an error message to guide you.
 Simply correct the command and try again.

 **Q**: Can I view schedules in a different time zone?<br>
-**A**: Currently, Tutor Connect displays schedules in your local time zone.
+**A**: Currently, TutorConnect displays schedules in your local time zone.
 If you need to coordinate with tutors in different time zones, you may consider using a world clock or time zone converter alongside the application.

-**Q**: Is there a way to export my data from Tutor Connect?<br>
+**Q**: Is there a way to export my data from TutorConnect?<br>
-**A**: Currently, Tutor Connect doesn't have an export feature.
-However, you can manually copy the `data.json` file from the "Tutor Connect" folder for backup or transfer purposes.
+**A**: Currently, TutorConnect doesn't have an export feature.
+However, you can manually copy the `data.json` file from the "TutorConnect" folder for backup or transfer purposes.

 **Q**: How do I report a bug or suggest a feature?<br>
 **A**: We value your feedback!
 Please visit our [Github repository](https://github.com/AY2324S1-CS2103T-T17-3/tp) and open an issue to report a bug or make a feature request.